 Biden stated in his proclamation Wednesday that shutting the door on legal immigrants “does not advance the interests of the United States."

 “To the contrary, it harms the United States, including by preventing certain family members of United States citizens and lawful permanent residents from joining their families here.
 It also harms industries in the United States that utilize talent from around the world," Biden stated in his proclamation.
-Most immigrant visas were blocked by the orders, according to immigration lawyers.
+Most immigrant visas were blocked by the orders, according to lawyers.

 Meanwhile, Biden has proposed legislation that would limit presidential authority to issue future bans against immigrants.